-Credit card balances continued to march toward an all-time high in April, according to a federal report released Wednesday.
+Credit card balances continued to creep toward an all-time high in April, according to a federal report released Wednesday

 Consumer revolving debt, primarily credit card balances, increased by $1.5 billion on a seasonally adjusted basis to $1.01 trillion, according to the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 1.8 percent.